LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 Each field entry can define an **mcarray** of material-independent values and/or an **mcarray** of per-material values.
 These data arrays must be specified alongside a source space, which specifies the space over which the field values are defined (i.e. a topology for material-independent values and a material set for material-dependent values).
-Minimally, each field entry must specify one of these data sets, the source space for the data set, an association type (e.g. per-vertex, per-element), and a volume scaling type (e.g. volume-dependent, volume-independent).
+Minimally, each field entry must specify one of these data sets, the source space for the data set, an association type (e.g. per-vertex, per-element, or per-grid-function-entity), and a volume scaling type (e.g. volume-dependent, volume-independent).
-Thus, to conform to protocol, each entry under the ``fields`` section must be an *Object* that adheres to one of the following descriptions
+Thus, to conform to protocol, each entry under the ``fields`` section must be an *Object* that adheres to one of the following descriptions:

  * Material-Independent Fields:

-   * fields/field/association: "vertex" | "element" | (mfem-style finite element collection name)
+   * fields/field/association: "vertex" | "element"
+   * fields/field/grid_function: (mfem-style finite element collection name) (replaces "association")
    * fields/field/volume_dependent: "true" | "false"
    * fields/field/topology: "topo"
    * fields/field/values: (mcarray)

  * Material-Dependent Fields:

-   * fields/field/association: "vertex" | "element" | (mfem-style finite element collection name)
+   * fields/field/association: "vertex" | "element"
+   * fields/field/grid_function: (mfem-style finite element collection name) (replaces "association")
    * fields/field/volume_dependent: "true" | "false"
    * fields/field/matset: "matset"
    * fields/field/matset_values: (mcarray)

  * Mixed Fields:

-   * fields/field/association: "vertex" | "element" | (mfem-style finite element collection name)
+   * fields/field/association: "vertex" | "element"
+   * fields/field/grid_function: (mfem-style finite element collection name) (replaces "association")
    * fields/field/volume_dependent: "true" | "false"
    * fields/field/topology: "topo"
    * fields/field/values: (mcarray)